This is a comprehensive guide to multi-cloud billing and cost management.

 The large bill that goes to central IT is something you can't avoid.
 In a worst-case scenario, it is allocated manually to teams and projects: A model that is not sustainable.

 Automation is key when it comes to allocating cloud costs:

 Aggregate cost per customer → create monthly chargeback statements per project → provide detailed tenant usage reports per platform.
-This can then be be exported to SAP or other tools.
+This can then be exported to SAP or other tools.
 The tags and labels from step #0 come into play here.
-Without them the automation is not possible.
+Without them, automation is not possible.

 Step #3 - Staying within Budgets